John Herdman: Playing career

-Coaching career: England and New Zealand
+Managerial career

 Early career

 Herdman began coaching football at a young age in England, while he was a student and part-time university lecturer at Northumbria University.
 He was a development coach for Sunderland's youth academy until 2001, when he moved to New Zealand.

-New Zealand women's national football team
+New Zealand women's national team

 Herdman arrived in New Zealand and joined the national association football programme in 2003, initially acting as Coach Education Manager and later as the Director of Football Development.
-Herdman was head coach for the New Zealand women's national football team from 2006 to 2011.
-Working with the national women's teams, he led the U-20 squad to the World Championship in 2006, the federation's first-ever youth tournament result, and the later renamed U-20 World Cup in 2010, securing its first-ever youth World Cup victory.
-He also guided the senior squad to the FIFA Women's World Cups in 2007 and 2011 as well as the 2008 Summer Olympics in Beijing.
+Herdman was head coach for the New Zealand women's national team from 2006 to 2011.
+Working with the national women's teams, he led the under-20 squad to the FIFA World Championship in 2006, the federation's first-ever youth tournament, and the later renamed U-20 World Cup in 2010, securing its first-ever youth World Cup victory.
+He also guided the senior squad to the FIFA World Cup in 2007 and 2011 as well as the 2008 Summer Olympics in Beijing.
 For his contributions, he was recognized as New Zealand Football Coach of the Year (2006, 2008) and New Zealand Football Team of the Year (2008).